uptrace/bun-docs/docs/postgres/arrays.md

 }
 ```

-To scan PostgreSQL arrays into a variable, use `pgdialect.Array`:
+To scan a PostgreSQL array into a variable, use `pgdialect.Array`:

 ```go
 import "github.com/uptrace/bun/dialect/pgdialect"